James Strock: Career

-Strock is an independent member of the board of CVR Energy, an advisory board member and past trustee of the Theodore Roosevelt Association, and a member of the Council on Foreign Relations, and the Authors Guild.
+Strock is an advisory board member and past trustee of the Theodore Roosevelt Association, a member of the Council on Foreign Relations, and the Authors Guild.
 He serves on the advisory council of the non-partisan reform group, Represent.US.
-He is a past member of the board of the Environmental Law Institute.
+He was an independent member of the board of CVR Energy from 2012 to 2024, and past member of the board of the Environmental Law Institute.

-In 2010-12 Strock served as co-chair of the Arizona Governor's Solar Energy Task Force.
+In 2010–12 Strock served as co-chair of the Arizona Governor's Solar Energy Task Force.

 A longtime advocate of national service, Strock is a former member of the board of Youth Service America.
-In 1989 he proposed linking citizenship obligations and opportunities through a national program of "Citizen Service."
+In 1989 he proposed linking citizenship obligations and opportunities through a national program of "Citizen Service".

 Strock appeared in the Showtime television series American Candidate.
 He has appeared on Fox, CNN, C-SPAN, and other networks, and has written for or been quoted in many newspapers, including the Los Angeles Times, New York Times, USA Today, and San Jose Mercury News.

 He served on the Founders Council of Unity 08, a technology-based, non-partisan reform initiative established to provide an alternative to the traditional party presidential candidates in the 2008 election.
 Formerly a member of the Republican Party, Strock is a registered Independent, committed to political reform.

 In 2014 Strock was the keynote speaker at the annual Reagan Dinner, celebrating the birthday of the former president, hosted by the Ronald W. Reagan Society at Eureka College.